-Today’s learning landscape has changed significantly.
+Today’s learning landscape has changed.
 With the opportunities of technology, the college classroom goes beyond a physical building to incorporate living rooms, dining tables and home offices.

-And for students like Meghan Blakely (B.S. ’20), that freedom to learn from anywhere opened the door to a new way of learning that aligned well with her schedule.
-Before she completed her program in November, we chatted with Meghan about her experience in a livestream format—what we call CULive.
-She shared her story about what it was like to transition to a virtual learning environment in the middle of her program at Cornerstone University’s Professional & Graduate Studies.
+For students like Meghan Blakely (B.S. ’20), the freedom to learn from anywhere opened the door to a new way of learning that aligned with her schedule.
+Before she completed her program, we chatted with Meghan about her experience online.
+She shared her story about what it was like to transition to a virtual learning environment in the middle of her program at Cornerstone University’s Professional & Graduate Studies (PGS).

-How did you get started in the CULive format?
+How did you get started in the online format?

-I was employed full time and working remotely too, so being able to transition between working remotely and schooling remotely was a natural one for me.
+I was employed full time, so being able to transition between working and schooling remotely was a natural one for me.
 Learning online felt more in tune with my everyday life rather than going to a physical classroom.

 Although it only took 10 minutes for me to get to campus, being able to livestream freed up so much more time in my day.
 I felt as though I had more options to engage with the content in my program.
 For example, in one of my livestream classes, the instructor recorded and posted the class lectures and discussions for us, which was helpful; it allowed me to be able to go back and review the content.

-Livestream learning like CULive seems to be the way the world is going.
+Online learning is the way the world is going.
 It gives so many more possibilities to so many more people.

 In what ways are you able to stay engaged with your classmates and instructors through a virtual setting?